top of page

 dedicated funding for Louisville's Parks

-This November, Louisville voters may have the ability to create a dedicated funding source for city parks.
-An effort is underway to place a referendum on the 2026 ballot — and if approved, these protected funds would support parks serving neighborhoods citywide.
+Louisville voters may have the ability to create a dedicated funding source for city parks through a community-driven effort to place a referendum on the ballot.
+If approved by voters, these protected funds would support parks serving neighborhoods citywide.

 The Capital Funding Gap